GeiselSoftware/kgm/docs/docs/kgm-introduction.md

 ## Preface

 Knowledge Graph and related technologies were introduced by practitioners in the area of [knowledge representation](https://en.wikipedia.org/wiki/Knowledge_representation_and_reasoning).
 Historically KG technologies were used by data analysts and designers with purpose to build various ontologies and taxonomies to cover very wide areas of business and science.
-[Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) could be considered as famous example of such efforts.
-This project provides [SPARQL interface](https://www.wikidata.org/wiki/Wikidata:Request_a_query#Help_with_a_query) to allow queries using wikipedia data.
+[Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) could be considered as famous example of such efforts - the project provides [SPARQL interface](https://www.wikidata.org/wiki/Wikidata:Request_a_query#Help_with_a_query) to allow queries using wikipedia data.

 This document purpose is to provide practical alternative to the mainstream KG tutorials.
 After minimalistic introduction we are going to concentrate on few examples of purely technical utilization of **available** KG tech tools.
-In most cases it will be possible to easily reproduce this document scripts and queries using only python's [rdflib](https://pypi.org/project/rdflib/) and [graphviz](https://pypi.org/project/graphviz/) packages.
+In most cases it will be possible to easily reproduce this document scripts and queries using only python's [rdflib](https://pypi.org/project/rdflib/) and [graphviz](https://pypi.org/project/graphviz/) packages - i.e. no DB server install would be necessary.

 ## [R<span/>DF] and RDF/turtle